 Compatibility with PowerShell 7

 However, the New-CsOnlineSession in the Teams module does work inside of PowerShell 7, and it uses a new way to authenticate.
-Let’s try to create a new remote session using the same method from earlier:
+Try creating a new remote session using the same method from earlier:

 $skypePS7 = New-CsOnlineSession

-We get a warning message that we need to navigate to https://microsoft.com/devicelogin and enter the code to authenticate.
-This is the same process if you are signing into a Teams phone, and I believe the Azure CLI module performs the same type of authentication.
+PowerShell displays a warning message to navigate to https://microsoft.com/devicelogin and enter the code to authenticate.
+This process is the same if you are signing into a Teams phone, and I believe the Azure CLI module performs the same type of authentication.

 After navigating to that URL, the site will prompt for the code from the PowerShell window.
 It will then ask for credentials or verify which account to use.

-Back in the PowerShell 7 window, there will be a flurry of output showing a token being requested, created, and stored in the cache.
-If we examine the output, we’ll see the token is good for 1 hour after its creation.
+The PowerShell 7 window displays a flurry of output showing a token being requested, created, and stored in the cache.
+You’ll see the token is good for 1 hour after its creation.

-From here, we continue like we always have and import the session:
+From here, continue like always and import the session:

 Import-PSSession -Session $skypePS7

-Like the older Skype Online Connector module, it will import a “tmp” with all our familiar commands.
+Like the older Skype Online Connector module, it will import a “tmp” with all the familiar commands.

-When the access token expires in an hour, the next command we run will prompt for an oauth password.
-I’ve tried entering my admin account password but it doesn’t like this very much.
+When the access token expires in an hour, the next command you run will prompt for an OAuth password.
+I’ve tried entering my admin account password, but it doesn’t like this very much.
 We can also see that the PSSession is broken:

 $skypePS7 = New-CsOnlineSession Import-PSSession -Session $skypePS7 -AllowClobber